Automatically capture handled and unhandled errors, and understand their impact on users.

 Get started in just a few minutes

-Use Composer or a .phar package to integrate Bugsnag with your app in just a few lines of code.
+Use npm to integrate Bugsnag with your app in just a few lines of code.
 It only takes a few minutes to install, and you'll immediately start capturing errors.

 Get alerted to errors affecting users